Hon. George John Frank Mackintosh

 Mary Leslie Gordon-Finlayson1

-Mary Leslie Gordon-Finlayson is the daughter of General Sir Robert Gordon-Finlayson.1 She married John William Boyle, 14th Earl of Cork, son of Major Hon.
-Reginald Courtenay Boyle and Violet Flower, on 16 October 1943.1
+Mary Leslie Gordon-Finlayson was born circa 1920.2 She was the daughter of General Sir Robert Gordon-Finlayson.1 She married John William Boyle, 14th Earl of Cork, son of Major Hon.
+Reginald Courtenay Boyle and Violet Flower, on 16 October 1943.1 She died on 28 May 2020.2

 Her married name became Boyle.
-As a result of her marriage, Mary Leslie Gordon-Finlayson was styled as Countess of Cork on 8 August 1995.
+After her marriage, Mary Leslie Gordon-Finlayson was styled as Countess of Cork on 8 August 1995.

 Children of Mary Leslie Gordon-Finlayson and John William Boyle, 14th Earl of Cork